 10 of these libraries.

 The Journals Collection includes all current subscriptions to journals and periodicals as well as bound back issues of many titles.
-Most extensive journal coverage exists in biblical studies, religion, education, psychology, and expressive arts therapies.
+Most extensive journal coverage exists in education, expressive arts therapies, psychology, biblical studies, and religion.
 Moderate coverage exists in the areas of human services, management, social sciences, and computers.
 Liberal arts, physical sciences, and general interest periodicals are covered selectively.
 The Library also subscribes to online databases which index articles in journals and periodicals.
 Full text articles are available in these databases and are accessible by authorized users from each school through their respective network portals.
 Print periodicals are available to all visitors who come into the Library.

 The New and Noteworthy Collection includes books and other materials temporarily on display in the Atrium and represents a cross section of titles from the Library’s new acquisitions.
 For a complete list of all new titles, please see our New Titles list.
 A small collection of popular fiction and nonfiction for casual reading is also housed here.